2024-2025 Season

 All concerts are on Sundays at 3 PM.

-There is no balcony seating at All Saints Parish (1773 Beacon Street, Brookline).
+There is no balcony seating at United Parish (210 Harvard Avenue, Brookline).

 We open our season by welcoming back violinist Julian Rhee months after his being awarded an Avery Fisher Career Grant, adding to his string of victories in important international competitions.
 Julian performs the dramatic and beautiful Sibelius concerto, which the orchestra precedes with Fanny Mendelssohn-Hensel’s bold and skillful Overture.
 The concert is completed with Beethoven’s revolutionary Eroica Symphony, which forever altered the scale and sweep of future composers’ musical and structural imagination.